bartvanhoey/FunctionalCSharp/README.md

 ## Monad

 It’s a specific way of chaining operations together.
-In essence, you’re writing execution steps and linking them together with the “bind function”.
+In essence, you’re writing execution steps and linking them together with the “Bind function”.
 (In Haskell, it’s named >>=.)
 You can write the calls to the bind operator yourself, or you can use syntax sugar which makes the compiler insert those function calls for you.

+## Monads vs Functors

+Monads are types for which a Bind function is defined.
+In addition to the Bind function, monads must also have a Return function that lifts a normal value T into a monadic value C<T>

+A Monad is a type C<T> for which the following functions are defined:
+* Return: T -> C<T>
+* Bind: (C<T>, (T -> C<R>)) -> C<R>

+Certain rules must be implemented for the type to be considered as a proper monad (monad laws)

+Functors are types for which a suitable Map function is defined.

 ## Recursion